-The ban is aimed at improving safety of other road users such as passengers, car operators and cyclists.
+The ban is aimed at improving the safety of other road users such as passengers, car operators, and cyclists.
 The law might have directly mentioned texts, but it also includes other related forms of communication such as email and instant messaging.

 The new laws benefit everyone.
 Personal injury protection is paramount.
 In case of an accident or injuries, get in touch with our offices today.